noppingen/grav-plugin-file_exists/README.md

 	/your/site/grav/user/plugins/file_exists

-NOTE: This plugin is component for Grav which requires [Grav](http://github.com/getgrav/grav) and a theme to be installed in order to operate.
+NOTE: This plugin is a component for Grav which requires [Grav](http://github.com/getgrav/grav) and a theme to be installed in order to operate.

 # Config Defaults